adamsilver/fdpb/registration.md

 Code wise, the way in which to *connect* an input to a label, is with the `id` and `for` attributes.
 They must be unique and they must match.
 Without this the label won't work for visually-impaired and motor-impaired users.

-We'll talk about words later, but ensuring that every field has a well written, readily accessible, always visible label is perhaps half the battle with simple forms like this one.

 ## Placeholders and hints

 Since placeholders came along, we've adopted them as means of storing hints.
 Their appeal lies in their minimal aesthetic and the fact they save space.